calamares/calamares/README.md

 * Compiler with C++11 support: GCC >= 4.9.0 or Clang >= 3.5.1
 * CMake >= 2.8.12
 * Qt >= 5.3
+ * Note: this changes if you compile the netinstall module, see list below.
 * yaml-cpp >= 0.5.1
 * Python >= 3.3
 * Boost.Python >= 1.55.0